FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/camels_installer.md

 .\signtool.exe sign /f "/path/to/certificate/certificate.pfx" /p "<your_pfx_password>" /fd sha256 /t http://timestamp.sectigo.com "/path/to/NOMAD-CAMELS/installer/NOMAD-CAMELS_installer.exe"
 ```

-For more information on the options look [here](https://learn.microsoft.com/en-us/dotnet/framework/tools/signtool-exe#sign).
+For more information on the options, see the [signtool website](https://learn.microsoft.com/en-us/dotnet/framework/tools/signtool-exe#sign).

 The executable should now be signed and you are ready to publish the new version.